akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 @@@ note

-Read the @ref:[Akka Serialization](serialization.md) docs to learn more about defining custom serializers, to improve performance and maintainability of your system.
-Do not depend on Java serialization for production deployments.
+Read the @ref:[Akka Serialization](serialization.md) docs to learn more about defining custom serializers.

 @@@